This is one of my favorite Sea Hunt collection sections – original Sea Hunt Actor’s Scripts.

 This is the earliest or oldest script I have. #11B is its Production Number so it was the 11th episode completed.
 Interestingly, it was NOT the 11th episode released or shown.
 Based on its Release #1021, it was the 21st episode shown.

-Not to confuse you but the first Sea Hunt episode shown, 60 Feet Below, where Mike Nelson famously saves the test pilot from his drowned airplane, is Release #1001 but its Production number is #2B.
+Not to confuse you but the first Sea Hunt episode shown on TV, 60 Feet Below, where Mike Nelson famously saves the test pilot from his drowned airplane, is Release #1001 but its Production number is #2B.
 That is, it was the second episode produced but the first one released.

 The Production Numbers start at #1B, Mark of the Octopus.